ppyda/pi-flight-control/README.md

 # Use it

   * Plug the boat battery on the ESC
+  * Plug the battery pack on the Pi Zero
-  * Turn the ESC on, so it powers the Pi Zero
+  * Turn the ESC on, so it powers the motor
   * Wait about 1 minute that the Pi Zero starts its web app and wifi hotspot
-  * Connect your phone to "PiBoat" wifi hotspot
+  * Connect your phone to the "PiCruise" wifi hotspot
   * Open http://raspberrypi.local:8082/ in your phone browser
   * Control it using left/right/top/bottom buttons and see onboard view in real-time (expect less than .5 seconds delay)